 Whatever your stance, it will be useful and possibly surprising to learn more about one of the most controversial books ever written.
 We will look at the 66 books of the Bible, who wrote each of the 66 books, how the 66 books of the English Bible were chosen, and then give a short overview of each of the 66 books of the Bible.

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.

 Who Wrote the 66 Books of the Bible?

-Of the 66 books of the Bible, 39 of them are found in the Old Testament and 27 of them compose the New Testament.
+Of the 66 books in a protestant Bible, 39 of them are found in the Old Testament and 27 of them compose the New Testament.
 The Old Testament is comprised of the books written before Jesus came to earth in human form and the New Testament was written after his birth.